gallandarakhneorg/autolatex/README.txt

         behavior of AutoLaTeX against MakeIndex

     --latex
-        Use the historical LaTeX command: "latex".
+        Use the historical LaTeX command: latex.

     --lualatex
-        Use the LaTeX command: "lualatex".
+        Use the LaTeX command: lualatex.

     --noindex
         Avoid AutoLaTeX to use MakeIndex.

-        The options --index and --defaultist also permit to change the behavior of AutoLaTeX against MakeIndex
+        The options --index and --defaultist also permit to change the behavior of AutoLaTeX against MakeIndex.

     -o=directory
     --output=directory